TDanielVS/CODES/transfer_learning/README.md

 ```
 Python3 driveCIC.py model.h
 ```
-Socket will wait for exe version of the simulator runs, then you can use autonomous mode.
+Socket will wait for exe version of the simulator runs, then you can use autonomous mode to test your model.